TagesWoche/abstimmungen2016/README.md

 # abstimmungen2016

 Overview page for Regierungsrats- und Grossratswahlen in Basel-Stadt 2016.
 For the visualisations, we used highcharts.
+Live version: http://www.tageswoche.ch/wahlen2016

 ## Get the project